howonlee/mertonon/docs/v0_8_roadmap.md

 - [x] Think harder about how to get FE testing to get some ROI - the gens shouldn't deal with BE at all...

-- [ ] Filter list endpoint thing for utils - test it on its own I guess?
+- [x] Banlist endpoint thing for utils
+- [x] Select where joined endpoints - for the mt user dump
+- [x] Joined mt user endpoint

+- [ ] Select where joined endpoint generation
+- [ ] Select where joined tests
+- [ ] Munge mt user FE to be joined with password logins
-- [ ] Password login FE linkup and manual testing
+- [ ] Manually test create/delete FE for password logins
+- [ ] Call password authn done for now (not authz)

+- [ ] Whack that one failing test
 - [ ] Password login create BE api test
 - [ ] Actually write out session login BE test
 - [ ] Test BE model update-many
 - [ ] Test BE api model update, update-many

 - [ ] Update button thinking
-- [ ] Make one instance of update button
+- [ ] Make one instance of update button (grid)

 - [ ] Event gens
 - [ ] Event property tests